 HPIO Addiction Evidence Project Fact Sheet:

-This fact sheet, released in conjunction with the HPIO policy brief Taking Action to Strengthen Ohio’s Addiction Response, provides data and information on differences in addiction outcomes by race, and the factors that drive those differences, with a focus on Black Ohioans.
+This fact sheet was released in conjunction with the HPIO policy brief Taking Action to Strengthen Ohio’s Addiction Response.

 The HPIO Addiction Evidence Project